• Skip to main content

 • Dairy-free slaw: Vinegary, crunchy, and light.

-Our Rating: Me: 4/10.
+Our Rating (Impossible Burnt Ends Combo): Me: 4/10.
 Mr. Garlic: 0/10.

-If you’re plant-based and craving BBQ-style flavors, this might still be worth a try, just don’t expect “burnt ends” texture.
+If you're plant-based and craving BBQ-style flavors, this might still be worth a try, just don't expect a "burnt ends" texture.

 Allergy-Friendly Cookie- $4.29